Michael-Davinroy/CS4530-CS5500-Spring-2021/tutorials/week5-unit-testing.md

 *Note:* You can return different values for subsequent calls to a stub.

-Ocassionally, you may run into situations where an http request is made but no promise is returned.
-This is often found in cases on "fire and forget" calls, or a central store with an Observable pattern implementation (Redux with react).
-We cannot await a function which does not return a promise.
-However, we can use fake timers to simulate passage of time to test such asynchronous behaviour.
+Occasionally, you may run into situations where an http request is made but no promise is returned.
+This is often found in cases involving "fire and forget" calls or a central store with an Observable pattern implementation (e.g. Redux with react).
+We cannot await a function that does not return a promise.
+However, we can use fake timers to simulate passage of time to test such asynchronous behavior.
 Consider the example below:

 - ```ts